Visit Nagano: Everything You Need To Know

 The name Yamanouchi Town isn’t immediately known to many however several of its attractions are some of the most popular in Nagano.
 Including the Jigokudani Monkey Park, the skis resorts of Shiga Kogen – Japan’s largest and highest resort – and Kita-Shiga Kogen, and hot spring towns of Kanbayashi, Shibu and Yudanaka, Yamanouchi town offers visitors plenty to see and do throughout the year.

 Yamanouch is only 45 minutes from Nagano City using the Nagano Dentetsu (Nagaden) Railway Line or Nagaden Express Bus services – see below for details.

-Matsumoto is the second largest city and home to one of Japan’s last remaining original castles.
+Matsumoto is the second largest city in Nagano Prefecture and home to one of Japan’s last remaining original castles.
 This pleasant historic city and be reached using the Limited Express Azusa service from Tokyo or the Limited Express Shinano from Nagano City – see below for details.